bradwindy/simplevid/buildscripts/README.md

 Note that you might need to be rebuild for other architectures (`--arch`) too depending on your device.

-Afterwards, build mpv-android and install the apk:
+Afterwards, build mpv-android and install the apk *(install platform-tools to use adb)*:

 ```
 ./buildall.sh --no-deps